Supported content from City St George's, University of London Journalism Department

 Is A Masters In Journalism Worth It?

 Before you even think about putting in an application, it’s worth taking the time to work out if an MA in journalism is the right route for you and which one would suit you best.
-Research is key — City, University of London’s journalism department, for example, offers 10 different options, so it’s well worth taking the time to see which course fits you.
+Research is key — City St George’s, University of London’s journalism department, for example, offers nine different options, so it’s well worth taking the time to see which course fits you.
+You should also check whether you’re likely to get a job at the end of the course using independent rankings; City, for example, is the number one ranking in the UK for graduate prospects in media and communications (Sunday Times Good University Guide 2022) and first in the UK for journalism (The Guardian).

 Don’t just assume you know what each individual course will entail.
 Instead, take the time to understand the knowledge and skills you will learn during each course, and think about whether those are suited to your interests and passions.

-One example is how City’s International Journalism course isn’t a programme only for international students but is a course designed for students aiming to become foreign correspondents or hoping to work on a foreign news desk — a common misconception made by those who haven’t looked at the course information in detail.
+One example is how City’s International Journalism course isn’t a programme only for international students; it’s a course designed for students aiming to become foreign correspondents or hoping to work on a foreign news desk — a common misconception made by those who haven’t looked at the course information in detail.

 Jason Bennetto, City’s senior lecturer in Magazine Journalism, recommends attending an open day if possible — you can see upcoming dates at City here, as well as what they involve.
 As well as being able to meet course tutors, students and alumni, and see the facilities, it’s an excellent place to ask a tonne of questions: Ask how much practical experience you’ll get, what kinds of guest lectures you can expect, and where alumni have ended up working.
-Some universities will also offer ‘virtual’ open evenings too — at City, there’s offer both a virtual open evening in April, as well as a session about journalism skills and jobs that’s open to all on January 31, 2024.
+Some universities will also offer ‘virtual’ open evenings too — at City, there are virtual open evenings on December 5, 2024 and March 13, 2025.
+You can also attend a practical session on journalism skills and jobs via Zoom on January 29, 2025.

 Many universities will also offer remote event options for those who can’t make it in person too — and we can’t stress enough how useful they are to understanding the resources open to you and the people you’ll be working with.